juliafmorgado/julia/content/english/posts/2024-07-08_cloud-native-dev-challenge3.md

 slug: /challenge-3-creating-real-time-web-applications-with-docker-and-postgresql
 ---

+Welcome to [challenge 3](https://github.com/salaboy/cloud-native-dev/tree/main/3) in our cloud-native application development journey, where we integrate real-time interactions using Docker and PostgreSQL.
+This challenge builds upon the foundation laid in [Challenge 2](https://github.com/salaboy/cloud-native-dev/tree/main/2), emphasizing practical implementation and leveraging cloud-native technologies.

 In this [challenge 3](https://github.com/salaboy/cloud-native-dev/tree/main/3), we're enhancing the SQL-based application from [Challenge 2](https://github.com/salaboy/cloud-native-dev/tree/main/2) by introducing a new component called the dashboard.
 This dashboard will continuously poll a PostgreSQL database every 2 seconds to count the number of texts stored.
 Instead of the client-side requesting this information from the backend, the dashboard will push updates via websockets directly to the client-side (HTML/JS).

 ## Setup
-In this setup guide, we'll configure both the main application and the dashboard to connect to a Dockerized PostgreSQL database.
-This approach ensures consistency and ease of deployment across different environments.
+In this setup guide, we'll configure both the main application and a dashboard application to connect to a Dockerized PostgreSQL database.
+The dashboard will continuously poll a PostgreSQL database every 2 seconds to count the number of texts stored.
+Instead of the client-side requesting this information from the backend, the dashboard will push updates via websockets directly to the client-side (HTML/JS).

 ## Step 1: Set Up Your Directory Structure